caliraftdude/UA230-troubleshooting/docs/class4/module1/module1.rst

 Lab 1: APM Troubleshooting Lab Object Preparation (GUI)
 =======================================================

 *Note:  You only need to perform EITHER Lab 1 OR Lab 2.
-They accomplish the same thing only in different ways.
+They accomplish the same goal, but using different methods.
 Lab 2 gets the Lab Preparation using TMSH*

 The purpose of this lab is to preconfigure some objects that will be used throughout the other labs.
 These objects are as follows: